sanjosh/csdocs/devops/yanacek_observability.md

 measure separately the things which can fail separately

-use composite alarms when there is common problem
+use composite alarms when the alarms are tied to a common problem

 # find source of problem

-triangulate
+triangulate with tracing

+servicelens map

+use service maps derived from traces